rhjacobsen/CN_workshops/README.md

 ## FAQ

-### Issue 01: Cannot install VMWare on a system that has Microsoft HyperV installed
+### Cannot install VMWare on a system that has Microsoft HyperV installed
 Microsoft's hypervisor HyperV comes with Windows 10.
 To disable/remove HyperV go to "Turn Windows features on or off"

 See also [How to Delete Hyper-V Virtual Machine in Windows 10](https://www.tenforums.com/tutorials/128821-delete-hyper-v-virtual-machine-windows-10-a.html)

+### How do I create a Hyper-V virtual machine

+Take a look at this [tutorial](https://www.youtube.com/watch?v=wfG4oFI5FIk)